asabitov/aws-network-template/README.md

 # AWS Network Infrastructure Template

 This CloudFormation template creates network infrastructure for a typical AWS project:<br>
-2 public and 2 private subnets, all subnets have Internet access.
+* 2 public and 2 private subnets
+* all subnets have Internet access.

 Just run: